Rheumatology

 Osteoporosis

-The word osteoporosis literally means porous (spongy) bone.
-It causes your bones to become fragile, so they break more easily.
+Osteoporosis is a health condition that weakens bones, making them fragile and more likely to break.
+It develops slowly over several years and is often only diagnosed when a fall or sudden impact causes a bone to break (fracture).
 These fractures most commonly occur in the spine, wrist and hips but can affect other bones such as the arm or pelvis.

 Paget's disease